intameli/T3A2-Full-Stack-App/README.md

 Verify that sensitive data (like passwords) is encrypted.
 Check for any vulnerabilities that could lead to unauthorized access.

+## R4 Demonstrate your ability to work in a team

+### Use a recognised project management methodology

+Our team decided to use the Agile Methodology with a particular emphasis on Scrum instead of Kanban as it made sense approaching the product development from a fixed time frame view instead of ongoing.
+Sprint Planning:
+We adapted the ceremony of sprint planning into the first section of our assignment.
+Where we undertook the discussion and creation of user stories.
+As this project was only a couple of weeks in duration it was important to focus on the quality of the stories and viewing every few days as a new sprint.
+Until we had completed the release.

+Daily Standups:
+We undertook daily standups where we would check-in as a team to discuss.
+What did I do yesterday?
+What are we doing today?
+Any roadblocks?
+Was assistance needed and should we take it offline to discuss so that the standup wasn’t made excessively long in duration.
+We also participated in a larger daily standup with our Product Owner (Matt) reporting on the above each work day.

+Sprint Retrospective:
+We enacted a sprint retro after completing part a of assignment in an effort to review what had worked and what could be improved upon.

+### Use a recognised task delegation methodology

+As part of the scrum approach in the agile methodology we delegated tasks via the following:

+User Stories:
+Divided our work into user stories as part of our PI planning.
+These were small bite size feature deliverables.
+Which would enable us to produce increments of work.
+These stories were sorted and organized in the backlog for “each sprint”.
+This included undertaking a fist of five activity.

+Task Assignment:
+In our team in an effort to implement the spirit of Scrum wholly our members volunteered for tasks based on their expertise and workload.
+We are trying to approach the project as a self-organizing team where we encourage and support ownership and accountability.
+Task Tracking:
+Our board was shared amongst the team and due to our clear daily standups where we “spoke” to the board.
+We are able to effectively communicate and overcome any issues or roadblocks before they arise.
+It enabled the team to visualize and approach the project with clear accountability and an understanding of components and features that each team member was producing.

 ## List of Libraries used

+## Trello screenshots